How to get your child’s sleep back on track after the summer holiday break

 - To help suppress the sleep hormone melatonin get them into the light as soon as possible in the morning.

-- You may want to offer an incentive to encourage your child to get up earlier.
+- You may want to offer an incentive to encourage your child to get up earlier such as a special breakfast.

 - Repeat this pattern until you reach the time that is right for your child’s school schedule.